 - The number of people who have lost fat by creating a deficit in one of the ways I’ve mentioned: all of them.

-Of course, someone will point to someone who did lose fat without ‘counting calories’ but invariably they did something dietarily that I described above: made a wholesale change to the types of food that they were eating that caused them to spontaneously eat less food.
+Of course, someone will point to someone who did lose fat without “counting calories” but invariably they did something dietarily that I described above.
+That is, they made a wholesale change to the types of food that they were eating that caused them to spontaneously eat less food.

 And make no mistake, I would love it to be different, I would love to be able to tell you how to magically lose fat without some change in your eating or activity or creating an imbalance in the energy balance equation.

 I want magic to be real too.
 And when I figure that magic out, I’ll be a billionaire.
 And until that happens, the reality is that to lose fat you must create some imbalance between intake and expenditure.
 It may not be what you want to hear but it is the truth.

 Ok, with that introduction out of the way, how do you set calories for a basic fat loss diet?
 A value that has been used for absolutely years is 10-12 cal/lb, and I explain where that value comes essentially from the estimation of maintenance calories.
 Essentially it’s a 20% reduction from a rough maintenance estimate of “About 15 cal/lb or so”.

 Note: for individuals carrying a large amount of bodyfat, this value may be too high since RMR and total energy expenditure may be lower than the ~15 cal/lb value.